Sales Forecasting Formulas Explained

 The main difference between bookings and ARR is their focus and timing.
 Bookings focus on the total value of orders or contracts signed during a period, while ARR focuses on the recurring revenue generated from those contracts over a year.
 Bookings are a backward-looking metric that reflects past sales activity, while ARR is a forward-looking metric that reflects expected future revenue.

-Bookings, on the other hand, reflect the total value of orders or contracts that have been signed, but not necessarily delivered or invoiced.
+Simply put, Bookings reflect the total value of orders or contracts that have been signed but not necessarily delivered or invoiced.

 Related article: The Optimal Sales Operations Organizational Structure and Why RevOps Must Play a Role